 Regulatory assets generally represent incurred costs that have been deferred for purposes of rate regulation because they are probable of future recovery in tariffs or fuel surcharges.
 Regulatory liabilities represent obligations to customers which will be settled through future tariff reductions or fuel rebates.
 Management continually assesses whether the Group's regulatory assets are probable of future recovery by considering such factors as applicable regulatory changes.
-Management believes that the obligations represented by the regulatory liabilities at March 31, 2021, will be settled through future tariff reductions or fuel rebates.
+Management believes that the regulatory assets at March 31, 2022, are probable of future recovery through fuel surcharges.